Home Up Electrical Mechanical Software Quotes Projects Site Map

 If you run your adjustable livewell timer for a period of 2 1/2 hours without restarting the engine, your timer will go into battery saving mode and set the time cycles to 3 1/2 minutes ON and 12 minutes off.
 If you restart your engine for a period greater than one minute, the time settings will go back to the originally adjusted time.
 For instance: If you have your automatic livewell timer set to 5 minutes ON and 10 minutes OFF, if you do not start the engine after 2 1/2 hours the timer goes into battery saving mode and changes to 3 1/2 ON and 12 OFF.
 If you restart your engine for a time period greater than one minute, the times go back to 5 minutes ON and 10 minutes OFF.
 DO NOT think there is something wrong with the timer, and start adjusting the pots again.

-Automatic LOW Battery measurements are taken in the background while the unit is run, and this feature can not be turned off.
-If the unit turns off because of LOW Battery, It will do five cycles of ON for 5 seconds, then OFF for 5 seconds, and it will lock out in the OFF position, and no more ON Cycles will occur.
+LOW Battery Charge measurements are taken in the background while the unit is run, and this feature can not be turned off.
+If the unit turns off because of LOW Battery Charge, It will do five cycles of ON for 5 seconds, then OFF for 5 seconds, and it will lock out in the OFF position, and no more ON Cycles will occur.
 To reset the device, remove power by turning off the manual power switch, and turn it back on.
 If the battery charge is still LOW, it will do five cycles of ON for 5 seconds and OFF for 5 seconds and it will lock out again in the OFF condition AGAIN.
 Its time to charge your battery (start boat engine), connect it to a battery charger, or buy a new battery if it is more than 5 years old.
-Keep in mind if you fish stationary using a bobber, jigging, or using a trolling motor, the auto shut off feature will turn off after the time you have set.
-I would recommend using a 4 hour setting minimum.
-This time is usually long enough to prevent the timer from locking out during stationary fishing.
-The Auto shut off time starts over if you start your boat engine or connect a charger to your battery.
-If you wish to keep your bait or fish in the livewell overnight, the auto shut off can be set to 12 hours.
-In this case, the timer measures your battery, and will continue to run overnight, and will turn itself off before the battery goes low, and it will allow you to still start you boat again in the morning.
-WARNING: The auto shut off feature will not prevent a dead battery if you leave some other electronic equipment on like the radio, fish finder, or lights, because it has no way to turn off these other devices.
-If you leave the timer on overnight, you should run the boat engine for 10 to 15 minutes or connect a charger in order to replenish the battery.